aldavigdis/superheading-block/readme.txt

 == Description ==

-Headings can get tricky when you have both subheadings and a uperheading above the main heading.
+If you want to get things right, headings can get tricky when you have both subheadings and an overheading above the main heading.

-Current web standards recommend the use of the `<hgroup>` element but this block demonstrates the use of plain-and-simple heading elements, which maintains the heading hierarchy and ensures accessibility.
+Current web standards recommend the use of the `<hgroup>` element but this block demonstrates the use of plain-and-simple heading elements, which maintains the heading hierarchy and ensures accessibility, while also facilitating typographical hierarchy.

 == Screenshots ==